 Some say Bath’s shipbuilding heritage goes back as early as 1743, when Jonathan Philbrook launched his first ship in Long Reach.
 With its location on the Kennebec, just 12 miles from the sea and close to a seemingly endless supply of oak and pine, Bath became a natural center of shipbuilding and commerce.
 By 1854, Bath had 22 shipyards which launched over 32,000 tons of new vessels in that year, compared to 2,000 tons in 1842.Between 1854-1855 Bath built more ships than either New York or Boston and ranked fifth among American ports in terms of tonnage of ships registered.

 Bath ships sailed the globe, bringing timber to France, block ice to New York City and as far as India, and supplies to the California Forty-Niners.
-Profits often were immense and the maiden voyage of a vessel frequently paid the entire cost of its original construction.
-A ship carrying a cargo of lumber to the West Indies; the ship’s owners purchased the lumber for $8.00 a thousand and sold it for $60.00 a thousand.
-Their return cargo of rum, sugar and molasses produced a profit equal to that of the outward cargo.
+Profits were often immense; the maiden voyage of a ship often paid the entire cost of its original construction.
+A cargo of lumber which cost the ship’s owners $8.00 per thousand board feet sold for $60.00 per thousand in the West Indies.
+Their return cargo of rum, sugar and molasses produced a similar profit.
 Over time, great Bath fortunes were made by many who not only built the ships, but operated them as a fleet as well.

 Of course, all was not smooth sailing.
 The loss of ships and sailors’ lives was extraordinarily high.
 This wonderful seafaring tradition is also responsible for the naming of Bath.
-The story goes that when mariners from Long Reach arrived in the famous English seaport of Bristol, they would often take r and r’s in the nearby resort town of Bath, England, with its “medicinal waters, healthy climate and fine scenery.”
+The story goes that when mariners from Long Reach arrived in the English seaport of Bristol, they would often visit the nearby resort town of Bath, England, known for its “medicinal waters, healthy climate and fine scenery.”
 When the Town of Bath, Maine was incorporated in 1781, the name of Bath had been suggested by so many sailors that it was adopted.